NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Lab Rat.md

 You've spent more than your share of time in an alchemy lab.
-You might have been an alchemist yourself, an assistant, or perhaps even a test subject.
-Either way, you have been exposed to a wide variety of alchemical poisons and elixirs, leaving you with increased tolerance of their effects.

-You have a +1 circumstance bonus to saves against poison and harmful effects from elixirs.
-If you roll a success on your saving throw against an elixir or poison, you get a critical success instead.
+You have been exposed to a wide variety of alchemical poisons and harmful substances, leaving you with an increased tolerance of their effects.
+You have a +1 circumstance bonus to saves against poisons and diseases.
+If you roll a success on your saving throw against a poison or disease, you get a critical success instead.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*